UAE: Keep AC on even when you're not home during long holidays; here's why

 Abu Dhabi Police has called on motorists to exercise caution and adhere to changing speed limits displayed on boards

-Should people keep their air-conditioners (AC) running when they are not home during holidays?
-Opinions among UAE community members differ: While some advocate turning the AC on, others never find it necessary.
+Should people leave their air-conditioners (AC) running when they are not home during holidays?
+Opinions among UAE residents differ: While some advocate turning the AC on, others never feel the need.
 Khaleej Times spoke to experts to settle the matter.

-To many, being away on holiday might mean saving on utility bills — yet some choose to keep their ACs running even if it means returning to 'gigantic and very expensive bills'.
+To many, being away on holiday might mean saving on utility bills — yet some choose to keep their ACs running even if it means returning to 'gigantic and electricity bills'.

 "Rotting and condensation from keeping the AC off for a long time can cause damage to furniture and walls.
 Hence, we keep ours running when we go on holidays," said Abu Dhabi resident Magalie H.